Andzile/LOKIVECTOR/LAUNCH_POST.md

 - Embeddable (runs in Node.js or browser)

 **What Makes It Different:**
-We test crash recovery across documents, collections, vector indexes, and replication with automated end-to-end tests.
+We test crash recovery across documents, collections, and vector indexes with automated end-to-end tests.
 You can literally kill the process mid-write and it recovers correctly.

 **Use Cases:**
 - Semantic search in RAG applications